SW-SEP4-S23/Cloud/README.md

 ##### **`*.service.ts`**

-Define services related to the domain in these files (often used by the domain controller).
+Define services related to the domain in these files (often used by the controller).

+This example includes the injection of a repository, that is used to handle the given entity.

 ```ts
 import { Injectable } from '@nestjs/common';